ethereum-node/merchantApi/README.md

 ### TERMS & DEFINITION

 - **apiKey**: The Api Key for your Ownbit Merchant Wallet.
 It can be found in your Ownbit Merchant Wallet's Wallet Configuration page.
+ApiKey is used to compute the orderHash.
+Always keep apiKey secret.
 - **walletId**: Your Ownbit Merchant Wallet ID, you inputted when creating the Ownbit Wallet.
 - **orderId**: Any string that identify an order, length: 1-64, must be unique among the system.
 - **orderPrice**: Format: amount CURRENCY_SYMBOL, can be both fiat and crypto, example: 9.9 USD, means 9.9 US Dollar, 0.23 BTC, means 0.23 Bitcoin.
 ATTENTION: There's one space between amount and symbol.
 - **coinType**: Coin symbols separated by |, example: BTC|LTC|BSV|DASH, one coin only example: BTC
+- **orderHash**: Used to authenticate the request.
+It is dynamically computed for each order.
+The computing algorithm is as follows:

+> orderHash = SHA256(walletId+orderId+orderPrice+apiKey)
+> Example, apiKey = 8A3A5B18E94F166FD728B454ED63C1D1, walletId = r89fdk3mrf1d, orderId = order12345, orderPrice = 9.9 USD, then:
+> orderHash = SHA256("r89fdk3mrf1dorder123459.9 USD8A3A5B18E94F166FD728B454ED63C1D1"); Note that space inside orderPrice is included in computing.

 Merchant Api Supported Crypto Coin Type:
 > BTC|ETH|USDT|BCH|LTC|BSV|DASH|ZEC|DOGE|DCR|DGB|RVN|ZEN|XZC